edurant/edurant.github.io/advising/msml.md

 * [Graduate Certificate in Machine Learning](https://onlineinfo.msoe.edu/machine-learning-certificate/)
 * Graduate Certificate in Machine Learning Engineering - offered in fall, 2023; site coming soon

+# Accreditation

+Please see [MSOE's Accreditations](https://www.msoe.edu/about-msoe/who-we-are/accreditations/) for information accreditation at the university and program levels, including accreditation of all undergraduate programs in the EECS Department.
+Note that as of 2023 ABET does not offer offer accreditation for masters programs in any computing disciplines.

 # Direct Admit Requirements (also apply to Graduate Certificate in Applied Machine Learning)

 * Technical bachelor's degree